Group Testing: An Information Theory Perspective: Adaptive testing with limited stages

 \begin{theorem} For any $k = o(n)$, the capacity of four-stage adaptive group testing in the variable-$T$ setting with zero error is $C_4 = 1$. \end{theorem}

-A high-level description of the four-stage algorithm establishing this result is as follows: \begin{itemize} \item The $n$ items are split into $\frac{k}{\Delta}$ `cells' of size $\frac{\Delta n}{k}$, where $\Delta \to 0$ sufficiently slowly so that $\Delta \log\frac{n}{k} \to \infty$. \item In the first stage, each test (one per cell) consists of all the items in a given cell, and hence, all empty cells are identified as contaiing only nondefectives. \item In the second stage, for each non-empty cell, a known nonadaptive procedure is used to identify whether the cell has exactly one defective item (and if so, also determine its index) or more than one item. \item In the third and fourth stages, the cells having multiple items are merged, and a two-stage group testing procedure is applied (e.g., the one corresponding to Theorem \ref{thm:two-stage} suffices). \end{itemize}
+A high-level description of the four-stage algorithm establishing this result is as follows: \begin{itemize} \item The $n$ items are split into $\frac{k}{\Delta}$ `cells' of size $\frac{\Delta n}{k}$, where $\Delta \to 0$ sufficiently slowly so that $\Delta \log\frac{n}{k} \to \infty$. \item In the first stage, each test (one per cell) consists of all the items in a given cell, and hence, all empty cells are identified as containing only nondefectives. \item In the second stage, for each non-empty cell, a known nonadaptive procedure is used to identify whether the cell has exactly one defective item (and if so, also determine its index) or more than one item. \item In the third and fourth stages, the cells having multiple items are merged, and a two-stage group testing procedure is applied (e.g., the one corresponding to Theorem \ref{thm:two-stage} suffices). \end{itemize}

 It is natural to question whether an analogous result holds with two or three stages.
-The converse result discussed following Theorem \ref{thm:two-stage} suggests that the answer is negative in the case of two stages and the zero-error criterion.
-On the other hand, if one considers the small-error criterion in place of zero-error, a rate of one can be achieved, as shown in the following result of \cite{Sca18} (see also \cite{damaschke2012randomized} for an analogous earlier result using three stages).
+The converse result discussed following Theorem \ref{thm:two-stage} indicates that the answer is negative in the case of two stages and the zero-error criterion.
+On the other hand, if one considers the small-error criterion in place of zero-error, a rate of one can be achieved with two stages, as shown in the following result of \cite{Sca18} (see also \cite{damaschke2012randomized} for an earlier result using three stages, and \cite{coja2020optimal} for an analogous result via spatial coupling with polynomial decoding time).

 \begin{theorem} For any $k = \Theta(n^{\alpha})$ with $\alpha \in (0,1)$, the capacity of two-stage adaptive group testing in the fixed-$T$ setting under the small-error criterion is $C_2 = 1$. \end{theorem}